 - Mediterranean Europe: grass pollen, Parietaria (a grassy plant commonly found in urban areas), olive and cypress tree pollens

-In the UK and Ireland aggressive sneezes can be heard first along the warmer western coasts.
+Aggressive sneezes can be heard first along the warmer western coasts.
 By the end of May high pollen counts can detected countrywide (the pollen count measures the amount of pollen in the air over 24 hours).
 Pollen allergy misery can change with weather -related production, dispersal and quantity of pollen grains in the air.
 Grass pollen surges about 2 – 3 weeks earlier at sea level compared to mountainous areas.
 High levels of pollen occur on warm, dry and sunny days.
 Low levels occur on wet, damp and cold days.
 Rain washes pollen out of the air.
 Pollen is released in the morning and carried higher into the air by midday.
 It descends again to ‘nose-level’ in the late afternoon.
 Cities and dense urban areas stay warmer longer and hold pollen.
 Combine this with atmospheric pollution from car fumes and you can understand why city dwellers suffer more aggressive hay-fever than their country cousins.

-Aggressive hay-fever causes both nose and sinus inflammation.
+Aggressive hay fever causes both nose and sinus inflammation.
 However the nose and sinuses link to the lungs by a number of pathways that include nerve ending and asthma triggering blood units (called Th2).
 These move from the nose and sinuses to the bone marrow to produce a number of allergy chemicals which move into the blood circulation and ‘stick’ in the nose, sinuses and lungs, causing further allergic inflammation that triggers cough and wheeze.

 - Hay-fever may cause nose symptoms only.